 Having a dental accident isn’t uncommon, especially in younger patients.
-Those who live active lifestyles also tend to have a higher rate of dental trauma.
+Those who live active lifestyles also tend to have a higher rate of dental trauma/dental emergencies.
 These events can also be more common among those with certain orthodontic concerns.
 Our Vaughan, Ontario office is dedicated to helping its patient family get the care they need when accidents occur.
 Immediate treatment can help alleviate the long-term risks resulting from untreated dental injury.

-Getting Dental Emergency Care At Vibrant Square Dental
+Dental Emergencies At Vibrant Square Dental

 Experiencing a dental injury can be a painful and stressful experience.
 While many of us know a limited degree of first aid for common injuries, there’s little information about how to respond to a dental injury.
 We must understand how to respond to dental emergencies to ensure our smiles remain healthy and beautiful for years to come.
 Any damage to your teeth or gums must be seen by a dentist as soon as possible.

 - Toothaches – You may find it strange to classify a toothache as a dental emergency.
 They indicate that something isn’t right with your oral health.
 In addition to indicating the presence of some form of dental trauma, they can also have additional effects.
 Insomnia, difficulty focusing, and even bruxism can result when you’re experiencing dental pain.
 They may indicate the presence of cavities or chips and fractures existing in the tooth.
 See our team as soon as possible.

 - Tooth Displacement – While having a tooth knocked out isn’t incredibly common; it’s important to know what to do when it does.
 Restoring a tooth knocked out is usually possible, provided that you act quickly.
 The following steps can help preserve the tooth until you get to your dentist:

 - Pick up the tooth gently by the crown.